vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
-Design project of operational transconductance amplifier using Cadence Virtuoso.
+Design project of operational Transgonductance Amplifier in 45 nm CMOS Technology using Cadence Virtuoso.
 Design was verified by various simulations using different testbenches.
 Group project (2 people).